-One of the main reasons why I'm not recommending this product is because the only way they show you to get people to your site is by paying email spammers to promote your offer.
+One of the main reasons I'm not recommending Perpetual Income 365 is because the only way they show you to get people to your site is by paying email spammers to promote your offer.

-1. Continue to pay out more money to solo ad vendors in the hope of making or sale, or even worse:
+1. Continue to pay out more money to solo ad vendors in the hope of making or sale

-2. Cut your losses and call it a day, abandoning your hopes of making money online in the process.
+2. Cut your losses, call it a day and abandon all hopes of making money online in the process

 Either way, if you're just starting out in affiliate marketing you are definitely a lot better off learning how to build a website that gets ranked in search engines.